Nectarios Triantis

-Nectarios Triantis (Νεκτάριος Τριάντης, /el/; born 11 May 2003) is a professional footballer player who plays as a defensive midfielder for Major League Soccer (MLS) club Minnesota United.
+Nectarios Triantis (Νεκτάριος Τριάντης, /el/; born 11 May 2003) is a professional footballer who plays as a defensive midfielder for Major League Soccer club Minnesota United.
 Born in Australia, he plays for the Greece national team.

 Early life

-Triantis was born in Sydney, New South Wales to Poppy Triantis, with seven brothers and three sisters, and is of Greek descent.
+Triantis was born in Sydney, New South Wales to Poppy Triantis, with seven brothers and three sisters.
+He is of Greek descent and grew up in a tight-knit Greek Orthodox household.
 His father, Con Triantis, died from a fire in Eastwood when he was eight.
 His brothers Chris and Peter were both professional soccer players in the A-League.
 Triantis began his soccer career at Sydney Olympic, initially as a winger and attacking midfielder, in their junior age groups.

 Club career

 Western Sydney Wanderers

 In July 2021, Western Sydney Wanderers signed Triantis to a scholarship contract.
 Triantis made one A-League Men appearance for the Wanderers, coming on as a late substitute in a loss to Newcastle Jets in February 2022.
 On 1 July 2022, the Wanderers confirmed that Triantis was one of four players departing the club following the 2021–22 season.